MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 For more information, see [Tutorial: Deploy applications using GitOps with Flux v2](tutorial-use-gitops-flux2.md).

-The most recent version of the Flux v2 extension and the two previous versions (N-2) are supported.
+The most recent version of the Flux v2 extension and the two earlier versions (N-2) are supported.
 We generally recommend that you use the most recent version of the extension.

 > [!IMPORTANT]
 > The [Flux v2.3.0 release](https://fluxcd.io/blog/2024/05/flux-v2.3.0/) includes API changes to the HelmRelease and HelmChart APIs, with deprecated fields removed, and an updated version of the kustomize package.
-An upcoming minor version update of Microsoft's Flux extension will include these changes, consistent with the upstream OSS Flux project.
+An upcoming minor version update of the Microsoft Flux extension will include these changes, consistent with the upstream OSS Flux project.
 >
 > The [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) kind will be promoted from `v2beta1` to `v2` (GA).
 The `v2` API is backwards compatible with `v2beta1`, with the exception of these deprecated fields, which will be removed:
 >